sevyharris/MonteCoffee/documentation/installation.rst

 ------

-:program:`MonteCoffee` is presently installed, simply by copying all contents of `NeighborKMC/` to an appropriate directory.
+:program:`MonteCoffee` is presently installed, simply by copying all contents of `NeighborKMC/` to a run-directory.

-To verify that the code functions on your current workstation, you can run::
+To verify that the code runs successfully on your current workstation, you can run::

 	python3 test.py